 Seven: Learn How to Heal Yourself With Kindness

 Sometimes we get stuck in our Wounded Self because we are being mean and cruel to ourselves.
 Unfortunately, it is really easy to get stuck in such patterns because there are a lot of cultural forces that benefit from making us feel bad about ourselves.

 In addition, we are often not taught how to show ourselves kindness and love in a healthy way.
 Often this is because we are afraid that self-love are a form of selfishness, narcissism, or self-indulgence.

 It is really important to realize that there is a healthy kind of self-kindness and self-love.
 They are the complete opposite of selfishness, narcissism, and self-indulgence.
 You can read more about that here and here.

 You can read more about how to show yourself kindness here.

 Friend, you may be someone who finds it very hard to trust yourself.
 I understand.
 I have struggled with this before, too.

 I know it can be scary, but you have so much wisdom inside of you.
 You have the seeds of beautiful things that are ready to grow and develop.
-You can practice little steps each day to connect with your Wise Self, and before you know it, it will become second habit.
+And you can practice little steps each day to connect with your Wise Self.
+Before you know it, it will become second habit.

 And if you know you are stuck in your Wounded Self, please have hope, Friend.
 You can heal your Wounded Self.
 You can reconnect with your Wise Self.
 We are rooting for you.
 The world needs your light.